crotty-d/BapReduce/README.md

-﻿# Bash
-MapReduce Engine
+﻿# Bash MapReduce Engine

 ## Project aims

 1) In Bash, implement a single-node MapReduce engine (‘job master’) that does the
 following:

-a) Takes a repository of csv data files and a target attribute (column of the data) as input and outputs a list of key–value pairs, each comprising a unique value (key) of the attribute and the number times that value appears in the repository (value or count).
+i) Takes a repository of csv data files and a target attribute (column of the data) as input and outputs a list of key–value pairs, each comprising a unique value (key) of the attribute and the number times that value appears in the repository (value or count).

-b) Uses three core scripts to achieve this: a map process (mapper) to find and group all the different instances of the attribute (e.g. product name) into separate files (key-files); a reduce process (reducer) to take each key-file and count its contents, returning the key and the count as a space-separated pair; and thirdly, a job master script to assign files to the mapper and reducer and to coordinate and monitor their progress.
+ii) Uses three core scripts to achieve this: a map process (mapper) to find and group all the different instances of the attribute (e.g. product name) into separate files (key-files); a reduce process (reducer) to take each key-file and count its contents, returning the key and the count as a space-separated pair; and thirdly, a job master script to assign files to the mapper and reducer and to coordinate and monitor their progress.

-c) Communication between the job master and the mapper/reducer should be via named pipes.
+iii) Communication between the job master and the mapper/reducer should be via named pipes.